Th3T3chn0G1t/Genstone/development/BUILDING.md

 It is recommended to use this in conjunction with `make ideconf` to generate your development environment configuration

-#### Note
-There is no error checking performed on entered values, invalid values will result in unknown behaviour

 ### Compilation Options

 #### Note
-Build config helper scripts for some targets are available in `script/`
+Build config helper scripts for some targets are available in `script/target/`.
+These are only available for hosts supporting `sh`

 Setting in-code options can be done via. `-D` flags set via. the config Makefile